-We Have a New Dementia Support Line, Call Today
+We Run a Dementia Support Line, Call Today

 Call 01206368420 option 5 For Help

 Living with Dementia can be a challenge.
 The lock down introduces even more challenges.
 Call and speak to our advisor who can guide you through some practical hints and tips to try and help at this time.

 Scientists still have lots to learn about the development of dementia in which alas there is currently no cure yet.
 Instead they are focused on research so that we are better able to prevent or control various aspects of the condition.
 Fortunately, there are plenty of things that we do know about dementia which will have a significantly positive impact over time especially for someone newly diagnosed.
 The Tendring Dementia Action Alliance comprises of a number of local organisations around NE Essex dedicated to raising awareness who have adopted a collective Prevent, React and Support strategy as a means to create a dementia friendly community throughout the Tendring peninsula.